BM Transplant down arrow

 • Preference for younger donors.

 • Higher risk when a female donor who has had children is the donor for a male recipient.
-This is because anti-HLA antibodies and other non-HLA antibodies that may have formed in the female donor from previous pregnancies.
-These may increase the risk of GvHD.
+This is because anti-HLA antibodies and other non-HLA antibodies may have formed in the female donor from previous pregnancies which may increase the risk of GvHD.

 Cell Dose of Umbilical Cords